lbragstad/keystone-performance/README.md

 $ bash benchmark.sh
 ```

-The script will save th output from ApacheBench in four files named
+The script will save the output from ApacheBench in four files named
 `create_token`, `validate_token`, `create_token_concurrent`, and
 `validate_token_concurrent`.
+All files will be located in the `results/`
+directory.

 The script assume a user has already been created by the `os_keystone` role.